Bone Graft

 Understanding the bone grafting procedure goes a long way to reducing anxiety.
 Bone grafts after tooth extraction are incredibly common, and you’re in good hands with Matthew J. Cavendish, DDS, PLLC.
 Your bone grafting appointment will follow these steps:

-- Application: Next, your dentist will make a small incision into the gums and expose the jawbone.
+• Application: Next, your dentist will make a small incision in the gums and expose the jawbone.
 We’ll disinfect the area and apply the bone grafting material.